 Brenda Meehan Social Justice-In-Action Grant

-The Brenda Meehan Social Justice-in-Action grants are designed to provide support for student-organized events that bring together academic and activist perspectives on important current public policy issues, such as healthcare, immigration, harassment, criminal justice reform, and climate change.
+The Social Justice & Social Policy (SJSP) program is pleased to announce a grant opportunity for Brandeis University undergraduate students.
+These grants are designed to provide support for student-organized events that bring together academic and activist perspectives on important current public policy issues

 The selection committee will consider any and all proposal ideas, but will favor those that: